RancidDax/namazu.tools/top.md

 > Received from soaking a blue puddle.
 Cleansed by allowing **Critical Performance Bug** to expire.
 Failing to do so will wipe the raid.

 **Latent Defect**
 > Players must take damage before the debuff expires or they will die.
+This is assigned to **Christmas Tether** players.

 **Latent Synchronization Bug**
 > Must be hit by **Critical Synchronization Bug** to remove.
 Failure to do so results in death.